acro5piano/typed-graphqlify/README.md

 ## Array Field

 Just add array to your query.
+This does not change the result of compile, but TypeScript can aware the field is array.

 ```graphql
 query getUsers {